-If you prefer a certified and professional guide, you can also check out one of the following tours, where you get a lot of historical explanations and background information about the local life.
+If you prefer a certified and professional guide, you can book a professional local guide here* or also check out one of the following tours, where you get a lot of historical explanations and background information about the local life.

 How to get there: When staying in Santo Domingo, chances are that your accommodation is right in the Colonial Zone*.
 If not, simply take a cab or an Uber to reach “La Zona Colonial”, as the Dominicans call it.
 Most of the tourist attractions mentioned are located in the eastern part of the Colonial Zone.